anastop/multinet/README.md

 #### Initialize Multinet topologies

 __TODO__: we need to talk here about the run options.
-This is were the subsection of Gradual Boot-up should be transferred?
+This is were the subsection of Gradual Boot-up should be transferred? see below

 __TODO__: we should mention where (i.e. on which machine) this script should run from